Skip to main content

 How Scoring Works

-A score of 0.0 is a real measurement — it means the evaluator ran, analyzed the data, and determined the agent failed completely.
+A score of 0.0 is a real measurement.
+It means the evaluator ran, analyzed the data, and determined the agent failed completely.
 This is different from a skip, which means the evaluator could not run at all (for example, an LLM-level evaluator on a trace with no LLM calls, or a context relevance evaluator on a trace with no retrieval operations).
 Skipped evaluations are tracked separately and do not affect aggregated scores.

 Aggregated Metrics